violetyao/Re-Exploring-COMPAS-Bias/README.md

 > ProPublica analyzed COMPAS Recidivism Algorithm and found that black defendants were far more likely white defendants to be incorrectly judged to be at a higher risk of recidivism.

 ### What do we want to do?
-> Prior researches questioning fairness of COMPAS focus on racial factor, we want to investigate into how other factors, such as age, marial status, gender, crime history, etc, may result in biased COMPOS score.
+> While prior researches questioning fairness of COMPAS focus on racial factor, we want to investigate into how other factors, such as age, marial status, gender, crime history, etc, may result in biased COMPOS score.

 > Potential feature list: gender, age at sentence, race, employment status, education, marial status, illicit drug use, sentence type (probation, alternatives, prison)